cytopia/devilbox/doc/FAQ.md

 See: *Why are mounted MySQL data directories separated by version?*

-**Why do the user/group permissions of log/ or cfg/ directories show 1000?**
+**Why do the user/group permissions of log/ or cfg/ directories show 1001?**

+Uid and Gid are set to 1000 by default.
+You can alter them to match the uid/gid of your current user.
+Open the `.env` file and change the sections `NEW_UID` and `NEW_GID`.
+When you start up the devilbox, the php-container will use these values for its user.